 In additional to serving as Vice President, Hall is Professor in the Epstein Department of Industrial and Systems Engineering.
 In this capacity, Hall is the author of Queueing Methods for Services and Manufacturing (Prentice Hall, 1997) and the editor of Handbook of Transportation Science (Springer, 1999, 2003), Handbook of Healthcare System Scheduling (Springer, 2012) and Patient Flow: Reducing Delay in Healthcare Delivery (Springer, 2006, 2013).
 He is also a board member for the USC Health System.
+Hall is incoming chairman for the University Industry Demonstration Partnership, and a member of the Association of Academic Health Centers Thought Leadership Institute.
 Dr. Hall has been funded by the National Science Foundation, U.S. Departments of Homeland Security and Transportation, California Department of Transportation, Los Angeles County Department of Health Services and L.A.
 Care.
 Dr. Hall has numerous publications in the areas of transportation, logistics, system engineering, and queueing, including pioneering work on the use of dynamic information in path finding for transportation.
 Hall received his Ph.D.
 (1982) and M.S.
 (1980) in civil engineering from U.C.
 Berkeley.
 He received his B.S. in industrial engineering and operations research from U.C.
 Berkeley in 1979.

 Jennifer Dyer is the Executive Director of the USC Stevens Center for Innovation